 Thick yarn in the colour of your choosing.
 I chose this brand which I found at Dollarama

 Craft paint in a colour similar to your yard (optional)

 Faux greenery stems

 This part is optional but can make things look much nicer in the end.
-With some craft paint you can paint your Styrofoam pumpkin in a colour similar to your yarn so that you can be less worried about any of the original bright orange colour peaking through the braids.
-In this post I chose not to do it, but I did paint a few others I did afterwards.
+With some craft paint, you can paint your Styrofoam pumpkin in a colour similar to your yarn so that you can be less worried about any of the original bright orange colour peeking through the braids.
+In this post, I chose not to do it, but I did paint a few others I did afterwards.